Solar Photovoltaic Assessment with Large Language Model: Methodology

 \subsubsection{Data Collection}

-The process begins by identifying geographic coordinates of solar panel installations from OpenStreetMap (OSM) via the Overpass API.
-These coordinates guide the retrieval of high-resolution satellite imagery using the Google Maps Static API.
-To ensure representativeness, we target diverse U.S. regions: Seattle, WA; Orlando, FL; Osage Beach, MO; Harlem, NY; Tempe, AZ; and Santa Ana, CA. Capturing a wide array of climatic conditions, urban densities, and architectural styles enhances the model’s ability to generalize across heterogeneous environments (see Figure~\ref{fig:US_map}).
+We obtain geographic coordinates of solar panel installations from OpenStreetMap (OSM) using the Overpass API.{\footnote{https://overpass-api.de/}} {For each region, we preserve the full Overpass query, server endpoint, and export timestamp, which together define the exact OSM snapshot used.} These coordinates serve as anchors for retrieving satellite imagery from the Google Maps Static API{\footnote{https://developers.google.com/maps/documentation/maps-static/overview}}{, with parameters fixed at \texttt{maptype=satellite}, \texttt{zoom=20}, and \texttt{size=400x400}.} {Google imagery is publicly accessible with an API key, but redistribution is restricted by licensing.} {To ensure reproducibility, we release all metadata—coordinates, queries, request parameters, timestamps, and per-image hashes—so that the dataset can be regenerated by any user with their own API key.} We target diverse U.S. regions (Seattle, WA; Orlando, FL; Osage Beach, MO; Harlem, NY; Tempe, AZ; and Santa Ana, CA) to capture a wide spectrum of climatic conditions, urban densities, and architectural styles, thereby enhancing the model’s generalization ability.